MixinNetwork/trusted-group/mvm/eos/README.md

 1. `-p` specify the mixin bot client id which has been binded to an Eos account.

-2. Just like publish command, `-e `specify the first 24 hex charactors of referenced block id.
+2. Just like publish command, `-e `specify the first 24 hex characters of referenced block id.

-There's a `invoke.py` script file in `scripts` directory which can be modified accordingly for easing the work.
+There's a `invoke.py` script file in the `scripts` directory that can be modified accordingly for easing the work.